-The Business Longitudinal Database, Australia, 2004-05 to 2009-10 is released in accordance with a Ministerial Determination (Clause 7, Statutory Rules 1983, No.19) in pursuance of section 13 of the Census and Statistics Act 1905.
-As required by the Determination, the CURF has been designed so that the information on the file is not likely to enable the identification of the particular person to which it relates.
+The 2006 TUS basic and expanded CURFs are released in accordance with a Ministerial Determination (Clause 7, Statutory Rules 1983, No. 19) in pursuance of section 13 of the Census and Statistics Act 1905.
+As required by the Determination, the CURFs have been designed so that the information on the files is not likely to enable the identification of the particular person or organisation to which it relates.

 The Australian Statistician's approval is required for each release of the CURF.
-Prior to being granted access to the CURF, all organisations or individuals who request access to the CURF will be required to sign an Undertaking to abide by the legislative restrictions on use.
-Organisations or individuals who seek access to the Business Longitudinal Database CURF are required to give an undertaking which includes, among other conditions, that in using the CURF data they will:
+In addition, and prior to being granted access to the CURF, all organisations, and individuals within organisations, who request access to the CURF will be required to sign an undertaking to abide by the legislative restrictions on use.
+Organisations and individuals who seek access to the 2006 TUS basic and/or expanded CURF are required to give an undertaking which includes, among other conditions, that in using the CURF data they will:

-- not disclose, either directly or indirectly, the data to any other person or organisation other than members of their organisation who have been approved by the ABS to have individual access to the information;
+- not disclose, either directly or indirectly, the information to any other person or organisation other than members of their organisation who have been approved by the ABS to have individual access to the information

-- in relation to data made available via the Remote Access Data Laboratory (RADL) or the ABS Site Data Laboratory (ABSDL), access the data only in a manner specifically authorised in writing by the ABS; and
+- in relation to data made available via the RADL or the ABS Data Laboratory (ABSDL), access the data only in a manner specifically authorised in writing by the ABS; and

-- not attempt to access the data after the term of their authorisation expires, or after their authorisation is rescinded by the organisation which provided it, or after they cease to be a member of that organisation.
+- not attempt to access the data after the term of their authorisation is rescinded by the organisation which provided it, or after they cease to be a member of that organisation.